lquatrin/i3d21/assignment_7.md

 ### Moving the scene

-As mentioned before, we can change the light source or material parameter to update the current renderer.
-It is also possible to change the current camera.
-For each new one, we use the **look_at_view_transform** method, which receives 3 parameters: the distance of the camera from the object, the elevation and the azimutal angle.
+I first experimented changing the light and material parameters to update the current renderer.
+Now, we want to move the scene, changing the current camera or moving the current mesh.
+First, i changed the camera by modifying the parameters of the method **look_at_view_transform**, which receives 3 parameters: the camera distance, the elevation and the azimutal angle.
 Changing these parameters will generate different images of the current mesh:

 <img src="data/imgs/a7/3_1.png" width="30%">

-It is also possible to move the current object.
-Here, we create a new mesh by passing a new list of vertices rotated around the Y-axis:
+Then, i tried to rotate the mesh, by using the **Rotate** method [2], which creates a Transform3d that can be applied to a set of points.
+Here, i create a new mesh by passing a new list of vertices rotated around the Y-axis:

 ```python
 from pytorch3d.transforms import axis_angle_to_matrix